pmcharrison/2022-musical-scales/README.md

 Wait for a while as the server spins up.
 Eventually, you should see a link after 'Experiment dashboard:'.
 Click on this link, it'll open in your browser.
 Click 'New participant' to try out the experiment.

-You can make certain changes to the experiment code (in particular user interface things) and see the results without restarting the server -- simply save and refresh the page.
+You can make certain changes to the experiment code in `experiment.py` (in particular user interface things) and see the results without restarting the server -- simply save and refresh the page.
 If you're changing things in `finalize_definition`, you'll have to save and then go to the next trial.
 If you're changing things in the nodes' definitions, you'll need to stop the server (press control C) and start it